 The report offered three key reasons.
 Firstly, that football was "quite unsuitable for females."
 Second, it raised complaints about "the conditions under which some of these matches have been arranged and played."
 And finally, the council suggested that "an excessive proportion of the receipts are absorbed in expenses and an inadequate percentage devoted to Charitable objects."

 Women were now banned from playing at any major football venue.
-Incredibly, the FA also announced that its members were not allowed to referee or act as linesman at any women's match, adding another significant obstacle.
+Incredibly, the FA also announced that its members were not allowed to referee or act as linesman at any women's match.
 No proof of financial impropriety was offered, nor was an investigation launched.
 Despite this, there was little the women's clubs could do in response.

 The ban also received backing from Football League managers of the day.
 Arsenal boss Leslie Knighton said, "Anyone acquainted with the nature of the injuries received by men footballers could not help but think – looking at the girls playing – that should they get similar knocks and buffetings their future duties as mothers would be seriously impaired."